shabz35/DevOps-Course-Workshop-Module-08-Serverless/during_workshop.md

 ![Thunder Client](./images/Thunder-Client-SendRequest.png)

 Take a moment to customise the "HttpEndpoint" function a little (by adding parameters to `@app.route`).
-- We only want the function to accept POST requests, so specify this as a parameter in `@app.route`
+- We only want the function to accept POST requests, so specify this as a `methods` parameter in `@app.route`
 - Rename the argument of the function from `req` to `request` (just changing the name of the argument in the function will **not** work!)

 > For the best experience we recommend setting up code completion by opening a terminal in the AcmeSubProject folder and install the dependencies by running `pip install -r requirements.txt`.
 You should then be able to test this is working by typing `@app.` and seeing the autocompletion options: